-People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.
+People are working remotely more than ever thanks to the proliferation of online productivity, communication tools, and of course, the pandemic.

-Below, we explore seven essentials to managing remote call center agents to help you boost productivity, secure stronger results, and enhance your brand’s reputation.
+Explore seven essentials to managing remote contact center agents to help boost productivity, secure stronger results, and enhance your brand’s reputation.

-Gamification is increasingly popular as a motivational tool, providing workers with tangible rewards as an incentive.
+Gamification is increasingly popular for managing remote contact center agents because it’s a motivational tool, providing workers with tangible rewards as an incentive.
+(And, let’s be honest, it’s just fun!)

-This offers workers more reason to push themselves and aim higher than simply fulfilling their contractual obligations.
-Gamification creates healthy competition between agents too, and as they will feel more valued, builds their sense of loyalty toward your company.
+Employees also have more reasons to push themselves and aim higher than simply checking off their job duties.
+Gamification creates healthy competition between agents too, and as they will feel more valued, it builds their sense of loyalty toward your company.

 2. Embrace Team Collaboration Tools

-Team collaboration tools are essential for any remote team, especially call center agents.
+Team collaboration tools are essential for managing remote contact center agents.

 ENJOYING THIS ARTICLE?